 The hospital has a nursing school and its community health program serves as a model throughout the developing world.
 The sign at Tenwek’s front gate speaks for mission hospitals everywhere by boldly proclaiming to all, “We treat, Jesus heals.”

-New Colony helps to support the Crognale’s financially and sent a team in 2010 to assist the Crognales at Tenwek and on Mfangano Island, located in Lake Victoria and the home of Gethsemane Garden Christian Center.
+New Colony helps to support the Crognales financially and sent a team in 2010 and again in 2014 to assist the Crognales at Tenwek and on Mfangano Island, located in Lake Victoria and the home of Gethsemane Garden Christian Center.
 GGCC is a Christian home and school for over 500 children, the majority of whom are orphaned due to the AIDs epidemic.
-Plans are in process for sending another New Colony team to Kenya in October of 2014.